Pumpkin Pecan Loaves for a Crowd

 - 2 teaspoons pumpkin pie spice

-- For streusel, combine brown sugar and flour in a bowl; cut in butter until mixture resembles coarse crumbs.
+- Preheat oven to 350°.
+For streusel, combine brown sugar and flour in a bowl; cut in butter until mixture resembles coarse crumbs.
 Stir in 1/2 cup pecans; set aside.

-- In a large bowl, combine the pound cake mixes, pumpkin, eggs, water, baking soda and pumpkin pie spice; beat on low speed for 30 seconds.
-Beat on medium for 2 minutes.
+- In a large bowl, combine pound cake mixes, pumpkin, eggs, water, baking soda and pumpkin pie spice; beat on low speed 30 seconds.
+Beat on medium 2 minutes.
 Fold in remaining pecans.

-- Bake at 350° for 45-50 minutes or until a toothpick inserted near the center comes out clean.
-Cool for 10 minutes before removing from pans to wire racks to cool completely.
-Yield: 3 loaves (12 slices each).
+- Bake 45-50 minutes or until a toothpick inserted in the center comes out clean.
+Cool 10 minutes before removing from pans to wire racks to cool completely.

 These loaves make wonderful gifts!
 Saving not only to give but for my special family who love 'em!!